Tracking the Footprints of Spin Fluctuations: A MultiMethod, MultiMessenger Study of the Two-Dimensional Hubbard Model: Self-energy from second order perturbation theory

 \section{Self-energy from second order perturbation theory}

 For further reference, and to facilitate the discussion of the consequences of perfect nesting in Sec.~\ref{sec:nesting}, here we show the results of second order perturbation theory (2PT) for the self-energy.
-For the calculations on the Matsubara axis we use